lucascbeyeler/zimbra/README.md

 Install
 --------------
-ansible-zimbra is already in Ansible Galaxy, so the only thing you need to install this script in your machine is just use ansible-galaxy command:
+Zimbra is already in Ansible Galaxy, so the only thing you need to install this script in your machine is just use ansible-galaxy command:

 ```
 ansible-galaxy install lucascbeyeler.zimbra